How Therapists Use AI and ChatGPT to Tackle Admin Work

 This counselor explained that ChatGPT has cut down the time it takes him to complete a task he used to dread.

 “It’s much easier to motivate myself to do a free write soon after the session, as opposed to a formal note, so I am no longer falling behind on case notes, and I have more time to spend on research and business management,” he said.
-“I also train ChatGPT over time by giving it feedback about how I want my notes to look.
-I look at it as an evolved version of template programs.
-I think it could become a technology that more clinicians embrace…”
+“I also train ChatGPT over time by giving it feedback about how I want my notes to look, and I look at it as an evolved version of template programs.
+It could become a technology that more clinicians embrace…”

 Another therapist used ChatGPT to create an automated email marketing campaign, generating personalized emails for clients that increased engagement and improved marketing efforts.

-ChatGPT can also be used to write blogs, newsletters, website content, social media ads, captions for social media posts, generate hashtags, and even create business plans and marketing strategies.
+Therapists can use ChatGPT to write blogs, newsletters, website content, social media ads, captions for social media posts, generate hashtags, and even create business plans and marketing strategies.

-For more examples, you may want to check out the top uses of ChatGPT in medicine and wellness in a recent Forbes article.
+For more examples, you may want to check out the top uses of ChatGPT in medicine and wellness in this Forbes article

-ChatGPT can be used for automation with Excel and other programs to input and analyze data, including data from electronic health records (EHRs).
+Therapists can use ChatGPT for automation with Excel and other programs to input and analyze data, including data from electronic health records (EHRs).
 ChatGPT can generate code to input into Excel, automatically creating a document that pulls all client names from a folder of your choosing.

 While ChatGPT cannot diagnose or treat patients due to its limitations in understanding context and lack of emotional intelligence, it can help improve the accuracy of diagnoses and treatment plans.
 It can provide personalized treatment recommendations by analyzing client data and generating tailored treatment interventions and plans.